Online Mapping Essential Maintenance

-The results from these previous consultations were used to prepare the Brierley Hill Area Action Plan Publication Document which underwent public consultation between 30 November 2009 and 15 January 2010.
-The document was then submitted to the Secretary of State on 26 February 2010 and an Examination in Public was held between 7-14 December 2010.
-The Inspector found the DPD to be sound subject to a number of minor changes.
-The Inspector’s Report was published on 18 March 2011 and the adopted DPD incorporates the Report’s binding recommendations.
+The AAP was considered by an Inspector appointed by the Secretary of State for Communities and Local Government at an Examination in Public held between the 7th and 14th December 2010.
+The Inspector found the AAP to be sound subject to a number of modifications.
+The Inspector’s Report was published on the 18th March 2011, and the adopted AAP incorporates the report’s binding recommendations.